Liquefied natural gas: Environmental concerns

 Some scientists and local residents have raised concerns about the potential effect of Poland's underground LNG storage infrastructure on marine life in the Baltic Sea.
 Similar concerns were raised in Croatia.
+Biomethane is considered roughly -neutral and avoids most of the -emissions issue.
+If liquefied (as LBM), it serves the same functions as LNG.

 Safety and accidents

 Natural gas is a fuel and a combustible substance.
 To ensure safe and reliable operation, particular measures are taken in the design, construction and operation of LNG facilities.
 In maritime transport, the regulations for the use of LNG as a marine fuel are set out in the IGF Code.

 In its liquid state, LNG is not explosive and can not ignite.
 For LNG to burn, it must first vaporize, then mix with air in the proper proportions (the flammable range is 5 percent to 15 percent), and then be ignited.
 In the case of a leak, LNG vaporizes rapidly, turning into a gas (methane plus trace gases), and mixing with air.
 If this mixture is within the flammable range, there is risk of ignition, which would create fire and thermal radiation hazards.

 Gas venting from vehicles powered by LNG may create a flammability hazard if parked indoors for longer than a week.
 Additionally, due to its low temperature, refueling an LNG-powered vehicle requires training to avoid the risk of frostbite.

 LNG tankers have sailed over 100 e6miles without a shipboard death or even a major accident.

 Several on-site accidents involving or related to LNG are listed below: